sddevelopment-be/penguin-pragmatic-patterns/old_source/X_Appendix/Glossary/README.md

 ### JIT compiler

-Just In Time compiler.
 A compiler that turns the architecture-neutral byte code into native machine language for the host computer, only when it is needed for execution.
 An example can be found in the Java programming language, which uses a virtual machine to translate its source code into machine executable instructions.